MarcoPPino/ledWallMapper/README.md

 issues:
-- RectClass instantiates rectTransform just once instead of 5 times ✓ -still needs some work (spawn and fence to video dimensions)
+- RectClass instantiates rectTransform just once instead of 5 times ✓ <br/>
+  still needs some work (spawn and fence to video dimensions)
 - export of video needs to be rewritten
 - Mirrors bigger than the video scales the displayed part on the mirrordisplay